 Overnight: Split - Onboard | Breakfast, Dinner

 Split - Hvar - Vela Luka (Korcula Island).
-Today we will be sailing towards Hvar, known as the sunniest island in Croatia and famous for its endless fields of lavender and rosemary, its beautiful coast and lovely historical towns.
-Your destination is the town of Hvar, a town of immense beauty that buzzes with vibrant energy in the summer sun.
-Upon arrival, if you've opted for the walking tour package, our expert local guide will take you for a walk around the ancient streets of Hvar.
+Today we sail towards Hvar, known as the sunniest island in Croatia and famous for its endless fields of lavender and rosemary, its beautiful coast and lovely historical towns.
+Your destination a town of immense beauty that buzzes with vibrant energy in the summer sun.
+Upon arrival, if you opt for the walking tour package, our expert local guide takes you for a walk around the ancient streets of Hvar.
 Afterwards we continue to Vela Lula Korcula Island, arriving late afternoon where you are free to explore at leisure.

 Overnight: Vela Luka - Onboard | Breakfast, Dinner